GWLab-UML/Protocols/Molecular_labwork/Histology Slide Prep.md

 - check with Sean/someone in the Fish lab about availability to use their vacuum oven

 #### Materials:
-- PBS
-- EtOH dilution series (25%, 50%, 100%)
+- EtOH (95%, 100%)
-- 50/50 xylene or xylene substitute with EtOH
+- xylene or xylene substitute
 	- *Note:* xylene is very toxic, so substitute when available
-- 5mL bullet tubes (if larger pieces of tissue, can use 15mL conical tubes)
 - Parafrost wax
 - Cassettes

 #### Protocol:

 #### Tissue processing:
+All ethanol washes can be in the same conical tube - dump ethanol between washes.

 1. Dehydrate tissue in EtOH series washed (95%,100%; assuming tissue is in 70% EtOH already - if not, start with lower concentration of EtOH) and all should be on rocker
 	> *Note:* The older the sample, the longer the wash the better but should be at least 30 minutes each (ideally an hour or more each).
 2. 3 washes in 100% EtOH (about an hour each but can go less) on rocker